abutlb/simple_file_orgnizer/README.md

 1- put the the `.py` in a folder you want to orgnize

-2- run cmd powershell or terminal in that folder
+2- run cmd/powershell/terminal or whatever you want in that folder

 3- type `File_Orgnizer.py [option]`